Litigation Technology Manager

 Utah State Bar

 David directs the IT efforts at the Utah State Bar, the regulatory organization for all attorneys who practice in the State of Utah.
-Prior to the Utah State Bar he was the IT Director at the largest Utah-based law firm.
+Prior to the Utah State Bar he was the IT Director at the largest Utah-based law firm, Kirton McConkie.
 Prior to joining Kirton, David was the IT director for Jones Waldo.
 He enjoys learning and networking with his ILTA peers.
 He has been in Legal IT in one form or the other for over 30 years.

 HBR Consulting LLC